RaulPPelaez/FastCorrelation/README.md

        ...
        A_t_N_signal_nsignals  B_t_N_signal_nsignals
 ```
+If more than one signal is present, all signals must have zero mean on input.

 ##  OPTIONS:
     -N: signal length
     -nsignals: number of signals in the file (they all must have length N) (default is 1).